barseghyanartur/django-elasticsearch-dsl-drf/docs/index.rst

 contains
 ^^^^^^^^
+Case-insensitive containment test.

 in
 ^^
+In a given list.

 gt
 ^^
+Greater than.

 gte
 ^^^
+Greater than or equal to.

 lt
 ^^
+Less than.

 lte
 ^^^
+Less than or equal to.

 startswith
 ^^^^^^^^^^
+Case-sensitive starts-with.

 endswith
 ^^^^^^^^
+Case-sensitive ends-with.

 isnull
 ^^^^^^
+Takes either True or False.

 exclude
 ^^^^^^^
+Returns a new query set of containing objects that do not match the given lookup parameters.

 Usage examples
 ==============